tensorchiefs/dl_course/docs/exercises/14_rnn_simple.md

 d) Try to understand the training code (Keras and/or TensorFlow).

 e) Do the training with a hidden state of size of 4 and change it then to 2, how is the performance affected?
-Use the TensorFlow code, which currently runs much faster.
+What is the influence on $W$,$b$,$V$ and $bv$.Use the TensorFlow code, which currently runs much faster.